Menu Close

 Congress in its resolution mentioned a) Congress is not prescribing any restriction. b) Everyone is free to choose his methods. c) Don’t bow heads and suffer stroke but pull the sticks and defend yourselves.

-QIM is un-Gandhian in the sense that up till now Gandhi was saying to hate the evil and not the evil doer.
+Quit India was un-Gandhian in the sense that up till now Gandhi was saying to hate the evil and not the evil doer.
 Now Gandhi made the objective to throw the Britishers out.
 QIM was the most spontaneous.
 Once top leadership was arrested, grassroot leadership emerged on its own.
 Common man became his own leader.
 This is what Gandhi wanted.
 QIM reflect ‘class in itself’ converting into ‘class for itself’.
 It was Gandhi’s ‘war of movement’, the direct attack.
 Gandhi declared QIM as the last struggle of his life.

 Gandhi permitted the use of violence because he knew that any mass movement cannot be free from violence.
 Gandhi knew that there will be no birth without blood.
 Non-violence was just a part of Gandhi’s strategy to bring masses within the fold of national movement.
-According to Francis Hutchins, Gandhi was after all a politician.
+According to Francis Hutchins, Gandhi was, after all a politician.
 He was a strategist.
 Once he could bring masses into the movement, non-violence was no more needed.

 Ambedkar called it ‘mad venture of Gandhi’.